-Notes: 1.
-Performing successive read operations from any address will cause DQ6 to toggle.
+1 : Performing successive read operations from any address will cause DQ6 to toggle.

-- 2. Reading the byte address being programmed while in the erase-suspend program mode will indicate logic "1" at the DQ2 bit.
-However, successive reads from the erase-suspended sector will cause DQ2 to toggle. - 3.
-DQ0 and DQ1 are reserve pins for future use.
-DQ4 is Fujitsu internal use only. - 4.
-DQ8 to DQ15 are "DON'T CARES" because there is for \times 16 mode.
+2 : Reading the byte address being programmed while in the erase-suspend program mode will indicate logic "1" at the DQ2 bit.
+However, successive reads from the erase-suspended sector will cause DQ2 to toggle.

+Notes : • DQ0 and DQ1 are reserve pins for future use.
+DQ4 is Fujitsu internal use only.

+• DQ15 to DQ8 are "DON'T CARES" because there is for \times 16 mode.